The Secrets Band 6 Science Students Use To Ace Their Trials

 5. They practise with past papers!

-High achieving science students consistently attempt past papers and practices papers.
+High-achieving Science students consistently attempt past papers and practice papers.
 They prepare for any eventuality through this.
-Not only do past papers expose you to a range of real exam questions, but they push you to think under time pressure.
+Not only do past papers expose you to a range of real exam questions, but they also push you to think under time pressure.
 They are essential to anyone who wants to get a mark that truly reflects their knowledge and ability.

 Senior Matrix Chemistry teacher, Dr Michelle Wong offers these top tips for using practice papers: